jxsl13/backupfs/README.md

 package main

 import (
     "fmt"
     "io"
     "os"

     "github.com/jxsl13/backupfs"
 )

 func checkErr(err error) {
     if err != nil {
         fmt.Println(err)
         os.Exit(1)
     }
 }

 func main() {

     var (
         // base filesystem
         baseFS   = backupfs.NewPrefixFS(backupfs.NewOSFS(), os.TempDir())
         filePath = "/var/opt/test.txt"
     )
     // create an already existing file in base filesystem f, err := baseFS.Create(filePath)
     checkErr(err)

     f.WriteString("original text")
     f.Close()

     // at this point we have the base filesystem ready to be overwritten with new files var (
         // sub directory in base filesystem as backup directory
         // where the backups should be stored backup = backupfs.NewPrefixFS(baseFS, "/var/opt/application/backup")

         // backup on write filesystem
         backupFS = backupfs.NewBackupFS(baseFS, backup)
     )

     // we try to override a file in the base filesystem
     // but in this case we use the backup on write filesystem
     // on top of the base filesystem. f, err = backupFS.Create(filePath)
     checkErr(err)
     f.WriteString("new file content")
     f.Close()

     // before we overwrite the file a backup was created
     // at the same path as the overwritten file was found at.
     // due to our backup being on a prefixedfilesystem, we can find
     // the backedup file at a prefixed location

     f, err = backup.Open(filePath)
     checkErr(err)

     b, err := io.ReadAll(f)
     checkErr(err)
     _ = f.Close()

     backedupContent := string(b)

     f, err = baseFS.Open(filePath)
     checkErr(err)
     b, err = io.ReadAll(f)
     checkErr(err)

     overwrittenFileContent := string(b)

     fmt.Println("Overwritten file: ", overwrittenFileContent)
     fmt.Println("Backed up file  : ", backedupContent)

     dir, err := backupFS.Open("/var/opt/")
     checkErr(err)
     defer dir.Close()

     fis, err := dir.Readdir(-1)
     checkErr(err)
     for _, fi := range fis {
         fmt.Println("Found name: ", fi.Name())
     }
 }
 ```

-## TODO

-- Add symlink fuzz tests on os filesystem that deletes the symlink after each test.